Located on the east side of Singapore, the vibrant neighbourhood of Jalan Besar is home to a range of hip cafés and eateries.

 For sweet treats and decadent desserts

 Sweet treats and sinful desserts take front and centre stage at Wimbly Lu, located just a stone’s throw away from Chye Seng Huat Hardware.
-This cosy space serves up a range of toothsome desserts—ranging from classic waffles to more novel fare like their root beer float cake and Earl Grey mousse cake.
+This cosy space serves up a range of toothsome desserts—ranging from classic waffles to more novel fare like their Earl Grey mousse cake.

-Wash it all down with a cup of Mayan Hot Chocolate, and don’t forget to take away their signature chocolate truffles, which comes with a variety of fillings like salted caramel, champagne and rum and raisin.
+Wash it all down with a cup of hot chocolate, and don’t forget to take away their signature chocolate truffles, which comes with a variety of fillings like salted caramel, champagne and rum and raisin.

 Wimbly Lu.
 166 Tyrwhitt Road, Singapore 207570. +65 6291 8138.

 For a full list of Wimbly Lu’s outlets, click here.

 In this comfy Halal-certified café, cakes and pastries are built from scratch using farm-fresh eggs, seasonal fruits and local produce.

 The stars here are the cupcakes and tarts, baked using recipes passed down from owner Shannon Lua’s grandmother, that are so perfectly crumbly they’re more than worth the trips.

 Besides the cupcakes, there are also tarts that come in a rainbow of flavours.
 Cake flavours—which the cafe changes up on a regular basis—run the gamut from Nutella to burnt cheesecake drizzled with biscoff.
 If you’ve got the little ones in tow, the family-friendly café also has baby chairs for your convenience.